-At least 26 other states authorize localities to impose separate taxes.
-Some must be within a specified range or up to a stated limit; other states have no lower or upper limit.
+At least 25 other states authorize localities to impose separate taxes.
+Some must be within a specified range or up to a stated limit; other states set no lower or upper limit.
+(The states listed below have local taxes applying in most or all localities.
+States authorizing taxes in only a few areas are not included.)